 Once your account is open, there may be additional time required to initiate transfers from your existing financial institutions in order to fund your account.
 Timing for transfers varies by the initiating institution, type of account, and the types of holdings within the account.

-Any positions that you transfer into your Personalized Portfolio will be sold if they are not currently held in the strategies included in the allocation you approved.
-Then those funds will be invested in securities held in the strategies that make up your Personalized Portfolio.
+Any positions that you transfer into your Personal Portfolio will be sold if they are not currently held in the strategies included in the allocation you approved.
+Then those funds will be invested in securities held in the strategies that make up your Personal Portfolio.
 These sales may be taxable events, so please consult a tax advisor for any advice or questions you have about this.

-If there are positions you wish to keep because of capital gains exposure, or for tax, sentimental, or any other purposes, DO NOT transfer those positions into your Personalized Portfolio.
+If there are positions you wish to keep because of capital gains exposure, or for tax, sentimental, or any other purposes, DO NOT transfer those positions into your Personal Portfolio.

 Yes, you are allowed to restrict trading in specific securities that you do not wish to own or trade.